 Below is a photo of a typical worksheet for money.
 I worked with a parent of a high school student severely impacted by autism and she explained that her son worked on nothing but worksheets when he worked on math.
-For students with more severe disabilities the worksheet is not real or meaningful.
-The photos and the setting is abstract.
+For students with more severe disabilities the worksheet may not be real or meaningful as the photos and the setting may be too abstract.

 Below is a photo of shelves in a mock grocery store we set up at our school for students who were in a life skills program.
 They would have a shopping list, collect the items in a basket then compute the total cost.
 We had a mock register set up (eventually we procured an actual working register) and the students made the same types of calculations they would on a worksheet but in an authentic setting, which was more concrete.
 We would start with simple money amounts, e.g. $1.00 then make the prices increasingly more challenging, e.g. $1.73.